This is our weekly 'Parent Stay and Play' Forest School programme.

 Playing outside in autumn, winter, and early spring, each present their own unique opportunities for exploration and learning.

-We wanted to squash some comments that often float around this time of year but also share some important tips!
+We wanted to squash some comments that often float around this time of year but also share some important tips!... our biggest tips are..... keep moving and layer up!

 It is not exposure to the cold that cause these viruses.
 In fact, it’s likely to be increased exposure to poorly ventilated indoor environments, where bacteria and viruses live.
 By encouraging outdoor play in winter, children gain much needed exposure to fresh air and Vitamin D, while avoiding bacteria.
 Obviously if a child is already unwell or has a delicate immune system this may differ.